Kenya

 PROFESSIONAL TRAINING PROGRAMS

-The GFCHL team of professionals is teaching the GFCHL’s proprietary training programs in auditory-verbal therapy and pediatric audiology in Kenya.
+The GFCHL team of professionals is teaching the GFCHL’s proprietary training programs in Auditory-Verbal Therapy and Pediatric Audiology in Kenya in collaboration with the University of Nairobi.

 Our curriculum is designed to develop local expertise to help babies and young children with hearing aids and cochlear implants learn to listen and speak.
 There are few professionals in Kenya with the skills to provide such specialized care.

-The Kenyan participants who complete the GFCHL training program will receive a certificate from the University of Nairobi and the GFCHL.
-They will be prepared to serve babies and young children with hearing loss who live in their respective counties and to train others in the country to make the benefits exponential and sustainable.
+The Kenyan participants who complete the GFCHL training curriculum receive certificates from the University of Nairobi and the GFCHL.
+They are prepared to serve babies and young children with hearing loss who live in their respective counties and to train others in the country to make the benefits exponential and sustainable.

-Parents/caregivers and their very young children with hearing loss participate in the practicum sessions and attend evening seminars to learn how to help their children develop listening and spoken language at home.
+We also offer evening seminars for parents/caregivers so they can learn how to help their children develop listening and spoken language at home.

 COMMUNITY OUTREACH